 Additionally, when it comes to mental suffering in season one, we have Detective Vin Makazian.
-When Tony asked Makazian to “look into” Dr. Melfi, it was undoubtedly inappropriate and a total misuse of power by Tony.
+When Tony asks Makazian to “look into” Dr. Melfi’s life, it’s an undoubtedly inappropriate misuse of power by both Tony and Makazian.

-Speaking of hurt, as we progress through the season, we see Tony throw some pretty nasty proverbial punches at Detective Makazian.
-The last real thing Tony said to him was “I won’t hurt a man that I love because of some cop gossip from a degenerate f**king gambler with a badge” when Makazian told him Big Puss was wired for sound.
+Speaking of demons, as we progress through the season, we see Tony throw some pretty nasty proverbial punches at Detective Makazian.
+The last real thing Tony said to him was “I won’t hurt a man that I love because of some cop gossip from a degenerate f**king gambler with a badge.”
 As his former lover said, there wasn’t one main catalyst that caused Vin’s suicide, but I think it’s safe to say that Tony didn’t help the situation.

 Janice "Parvati" Soprano

 In contrast to those “degenerate gamblers,” when it comes to Tony’s blood, there’s an extra helping of family dysfunction.
 That brings me to Janice.
 It’s no surprise when we first see Janice in the Soprano kitchen venting to Carmela about her stolen ergonomic pillow.
 Not that someone is toxic just for having an ergonomic pillow, but I think you know what I mean.

-In other words, Janice is a perfect Livia surrogate.
-After Livia’s passing, Janice assumed that female role.
+Essentially, after Livia’s passing, Janice assumed that unique female role.
 The one where you’re immune to Tony’s power gestures that typically take the form of sex, physical violence, or both.
 In essence, Janice had an indefinite “free pass.”
 Well, almost a free pass.
-Of course, this is where we immediately circle back to Tony, who likewise knew how to poke at Janice’s weak spots.
+As we learn, Tony likewise knew how to poke at Janice’s weak spots.
 “Cold Cuts” and Tony’s “Sacre bleu, where is mi mama?” rant at the table is a perfect example.

 Carmela Soprano's not depressed, she just needs to vent.

-Next, and similarly to Christopher, it’s hard for Carmela to imagine that something in her mind could be making her feel so unwell.
+Next, it’s hard for Carmela to imagine that something in her mind could be making her feel so unwell.
 Well, they are cousins, so maybe it runs in the family.
 (Yes, you read that right.
 Christopher is technically Carmela’s family member by blood.
 Long story, but I digress).